-David Leigh is an artist and educator living in Albuquerque.
-After receiving a BA in Art History from Arizona State University, he attended the University of New Mexico, where he received an MFA degree in Painting and Drawing.
+David Leigh is an artist and educator living in Albuquerque, New Mexico.
+After receiving a BA in Art History from Arizona State University, he attended the University of New Mexico, where he received a Master's of Fine Arts degree in painting and drawing.
 In 2004, he founded Donkey Gallery with Larry Bob Phillips and Sherlock Terry, where they showed work by local and national artists for nearly four years.
 Subsequently, he was director of the College of Santa Fe Fine Arts Gallery and co-founded Generator gallery with Ben Meisner in Albuquerque.
-As an educator, he has taught at UNM, Santa Fe University of Art and Design, and he was the Visual Arts Program Director of Working Classroom (2009-2011).
+As an educator, he has taught at UNM, Santa Fe University of Art and Design, and he was the Visual Arts Program Director of Working Classroom from 2009-2011.
 Currently, he teaches art at Albuquerque High School.
 He has shown his own work nationally and internationally.
+18